-One of the most efficient tools for visualizing data in excel is the line graph.
+One of the most efficient tools for visualizing data in Excel is the line graph.
 It helps to demonstrate various datasets in a simple form which allows the audience to understand the information more clearly than typical number tables.
-Let’s get to know the line graph a little more and learn how to make a line graph in excel with 2 variables in quick steps.
+Let’s get to know the line graph a little more and learn how to make a line graph in Excel with 2 variables in quick steps.

 Line Graph (Charts) in Excel

 In easy words, the line graph is the method to visualize data through straight lines connecting data points.
-It consists of two axis.
+It consists of two axes.
 The horizontal axis or X-axis holds the independent data, mostly the time period which is constant.
 On the other hand, the vertical axis or Y-axis represents variable data.
 A line graph can also illustrate negative values by dropping the line down through the horizontal axis.
 In a nutshell, the line graph is the visual representation of the quantitative dataset.

-Now we will make a line graph in excel with 2 variables.
+Now we will make a line graph in Excel with 2 variables.
 Just follow the step-by-step guidelines below:

 Step 1: Prepare Dataset

-- Insert the time period on column B as it is the independent data that are fixed.
+• Insert the time period on column B as it is the independent data that are fixed.

-- In columns C and D, place the data that is variable.
+• In columns C and D, place the data that is variable.

 Step 2: Select Data to Make Line Graph

-- At this step select the whole dataset that you want to include in the line graph.
+• At this step select the whole dataset that you want to include in the line graph.

 Step 3: Create Line Graph in Excel

-- Now, go to the Insert tab from the ribbon in excel.
+• Now, go to the Insert tab from the ribbon in Excel.

-- Click on Line Chart from the Charts section.
+• Click on Line Chart from the Charts section.

-- After this, you will see a drop-down section with multiple options of line graphs to choose from.
+• After this, you will see a drop-down section with multiple options of line graphs to choose from.
 Select any one of your preferences.

-- That’s it, we completed our task to make a Line Graph in excel with 2 variables.
+• That’s it, we completed our task to make a Line Graph in Excel with 2 variables.

-- Don’t forget to name your line graph after this.
+• Don’t forget to name your line graph after this.

 Customize Line Graph in Excel